 Freshman First Day

-Friday, June 26, 2015 is Freshman First Day.
+Friday, June 24, 2016 is Freshman First Day.
 In late April, incoming freshmen will receive an invitation in the mail with the schedule of events.
 Throughout the day, students will have the chance to meet with faculty, staff, current administrators, and current Drury students.
 Students will also meet their pre-assigned CORE 101 professor and classmates for the first time.
 This is a great opportunity to meet your roommates and ask questions to staff members in the departments of housing, financial aid, financial services, admissions, Greek life, technology services and much more!
 View the schedule of events for Freshman First Day.
+All incoming freshmen need to respond whether or not they will be in attendance no later than Friday, June 10:

 LEAP: Leadership Enrichment Adventure Program